MediaComem/comem-archidep/ex/heroku-deployment.md

 ## Deploy the PHP Todolist application

+This section explains how to deploy the PHP todolist used during the course on Heroku.

 The commands in this exercise must be executed **on your local machine** in the Git repository where you have the PHP Todolist application.
 You do not need your